-Exhibit No. Description of Document Form of Underwriting Agreement (including the form of Lock-Up Agreement).
-1.1 3.1 Amended and Restated Certificate of Incorporation of the Registrant.
+Exhibit No. Description of Document 1.1 Form of Underwriting Agreement (including the form of Lock-Up Agreement).
+3.1 Amended and Restated Certificate of Incorporation of the Registrant.
 3.2 Certificate of Amendment to Amended and Restated Certificate of Incorporation of the Registrant.
-3.3 Form of Second Amended and Restated Certificate of Incorporation of the Registrant to be in effect upon completion of the offering, 3.4 Amended and Restated Bylaws of the Registrant.
-3.5 Form of Second Amended and Restated Bylaws of the Registrant to be in effect upon completion of the offering, 4.1 Specimen Certificate representing shares of Common Stock.
+3.3 Form of Second Amended and Restated Certificate of Incorporation of the Registrant to be in effect upon completion of the offering.
+3.4 Amended and Restated Bylaws of the Registrant.
+3.5 Form of Second Amended and Restated Bylaws of the Registrant to be in effect upon completion of the offering.
+4.1 Specimen Certificate representing shares of Common Stock.
 4.2 Form of Warrant.
 4.3 Form of Representative's Warrant (included in Exhibit 1.1).
 5.1 Opinion of Greenberg Traurig, LLP.
 10.1+ Form of Indemnity Agreement between the Registrant and each of its directors and executive officers.
-10.2+ Azitra, Inc. 2016 Stock Incentive Plan.
+10.2+ Azitra Inc 2016 Stock Incentive Plan.
 10.3 Second Amended and Restated Investors' Rights Agreement dated September 10, 2020 between the Registrant and each of the investors named therein.
 10.4+ Executive Employment Agreement dated April 22, 2021 between the Registrant and Francisco D. Salva.
-Azitra, Inc. 2023 Stock Incentive Plan.
-10.5+ 21.1 List of Subsidiaries of the Registrant.
+10.5+ Azitra Inc 2023 Stock Incentive Plan.
+21.1 List of Subsidiaries of the Registrant.
 23.1 Consent of Greenberg Traurig, LLP (included in Exhibit 5.1).
 23.2 Consent of Grassi & Co., CPAs, P.C., Independent Registered Public Accounting Firm.
-Power of Attorney.
-24.1
+24.1 Power of Attorney.
+99.1 Consents of Director Nominees.
+107 Filing Fee Table.

-Previously filed.
+- Previously filed.

+- To be filed by amendment.

-+ Indicates management compensatory plan, contract or arrangement.
+- + Indicates management compensatory plan, contract or arrangement.

+- (b) Financial Statement Schedules.